Greenhouse Gas Emissions

 Environment and Climate Change Canada generates PEI's GHG information.
 They are always working to improve the completeness, consistency, and accuracy of this information.
 As a result, these numbers are subject to change.
 For more information on Canada's greenhouse gas inventory, visit the Government of Canada's webpage.
 Canada's Official Greenhouse Gas Inventory contains the datasets for PEI.

-PEI’s Greenhouse Gas Emissions Infographic (2020) provides an overview of PEI’s GHG emissions (the infographic is being updated with the new data from 2020 and will be available soon).
+PEI’s Greenhouse Gas Emissions Infographic (2020) provides an overview of PEI’s GHG emissions.

 What are our sources of greenhouse gas emissions?